japhir/visualise-orbitN/README.md

-# visualize orbitN output in Blender
+# visualise orbitN output in Blender

 orbitN is a symplectic integrator for near-Keplerian planetary systems.
 This allows us to calculate how the solar system may have evolved over geological